 On March 13, 2017, the Company closed a non-brokered private placement of common shares at a price of \$0.30 per share.
 Under the private placement, the Company issued 7,682,500 shares for gross proceeds of \$2,304,750.
-All securities issued under the private placement were subject to a four month hold period from the date of issuance.
+All securities issued under the private placement are subject to a four month hold period from the date of issuance.
 Certain finders received a cash fee equal to 8% of the proceeds of the private placement.

-On April 1, 2017, the Company granted of an aggregate of 300,000 stock options to an officer at an exercise price of \$0.46, expiring on April 19, 2019.
+On April 1, 2017, the Company granted of an aggregate of 300,000 stock options to an officer at an exercise price of \$0.46, expiring on the date that is 2 years from the date of the grant.
+These stock options will vest over a period of six months from the date of grant.
 On April 30, 2017, 200,000 of the unvested stock options were forfeited due to the termination of the officer's employment.
-The remaining 100,000 vested options were not exercised and expired on July 29, 2017.